Free Province of Guayaquil: Provisional Government Regulation

-After the independence revolution in Guayaquil on Monday, October 9, 1820, several municipalities immediately joined the emancipatory cause: Samborondón on the 10th, Daule on the 11th and Naranjal on the 15th.
+After the independence revolution in Guayaquil on Monday, October 9, 1820, several municipalities immediately joined: Samborondón on the 10th, Daule on the 11th, and Naranjal on the 15th.
 Twenty-three days later, on Wednesday, November 8, convened by the Guayaquil city council, the 57 representatives of all the city councils of the new State installed the Electoral College or Congress of the Free Province of Guayaquil, an organization that dictated its electoral statute or constitution of the province called "Provisional Government Regulations," which was the first constitution that would govern the legal destinies of this State and whose first article said:

 The Provisional Regulation of the State of Guayaquil governed the aforementioned territory between its independence from Spain and its annexation to Gran Colombia.
-It was the first constitution with the force of law and its congress the first constituent assembly held in territory independent of the Real Audiencia de Quito.
+It was the first constitution with the force of law and its congress was the first constituent assembly held in territory independent of the Real Audiencia de Quito.
 It confirmed the ambiguous and provisional condition of the new State with respect to its legal status.

-Its main points contained elements of republicanism such as the division of powers and equality before the law, and of liberalism such as free trade, Manchester pacifism, voluntary military service (except in case of war) and the right to choose future political status; the establishment of the Catholic religion is the official religion the only conservative aspect that is found in the political letter.
+Its main points contained elements of republicanism such as the division of powers and equality before the law, and of liberalism such as free trade, Manchester pacifism, voluntary military service (except in case of war), and the right to choose future political status; the establishment of the Catholic religion is the official religion the only conservative aspect that is found in the political letter.

 At the time referred to universal suffrage was not yet established, so there was no democratic representation by general election and the process of election and control of the congress was through the self-appointed "Junta de gobierno" system (see Juntismo and Oligarchy).
 In a similar way to the process of independence of the other American colonies, those who were left in charge of public functions and the political power of the provisional State, through the Electoral College, were men belonging to the Criollo elites, that is, high officials and high-society characters from this region of the colony who made up a Junta de Notables.

-The Fundamental Charter of the State handed over power to a triumvirate made up of Olmedo, Ximena and Roca.
+The Fundamental Charter of the State handed over power to a triumvirate made up of José Joaquín de Olmedo, Rafael Ximena and Francisco María Roca.
 Messengers were immediately sent to Simón Bolívar and José de San Martín, as well as to the cities of the Sierra.

 In the nascent republic (subsequent Republic of Ecuador) laws were approved in favor of slaves, such as that the children of slaves were free.